Hedron LogoAfternoon

 Tangible goodsYesGeneral merchandise.

-Food & groceriesYesAlabama taxes groceries (unlike most states).
+Food & groceriesYesAlabama taxes groceries.

 Filing & Due Dates

-• Standard filers: Returns due monthly by the 20th of the following month.
+• Standard filers: Returns due monthly by the 20th of the following month

-• SSUT filers: Also due monthly by the 20th, filed via My Alabama Taxes.
+• SSUT filers: Also due monthly by the 20th, filed via My Alabama Taxes

 FAQs: Alabama Sales Tax